Carnegie Foundation Privacy Statement

 5. Why do we process this personal data?

-In providing its services, the Carnegie Foundation records data.
-For example, this is the case if you register for a newsletter, join the library, become a donor or order something from the webshop, make use of our services (guided tour, rent of accommodation), make your interest known in another way or have some other form of contact with the Carnegie Foundation.
-We also process personal data in order to optimise the design of the website based on information that we obtain from the use of and visits to our website.
+As part of our services and access security, the Carnegie Foundation records data.
+This is the case, for example, when you sign up for the library's newsletter, become a member of the library, or otherwise express your interest or have contact with the library of the Carnegie Foundation.
+We also process personal data to optimize the layout of the website based on insights we gain from the use and visits to our website.

 We process personal data for the following specific purposes: